ryan-mcclue/musings/projects/ble-embedded.md

 TODO: https://github.com/jubalh/awesome-package-maintainer?utm_source=tldrnewsletter
 become debian package maintainer for raylib

+most open source embedded projects are flight controllers and RTOSs
 -------
     if don't know, say what you would assume based on experience, how to find out more